Interview with Proscriptor McGovern from Absu

 Yes.
 Their last album was recorded there.
 And Usurper actually recorded there as well.

 In my opinion, the first 2 albums sounded more like the epic black/thrash metal.
 THE THIRD STORM OF CYTHRAUL had more straightforward thrash metal stuff.
 After the break you have returned back to the epic songs again.
-But how do you see the evolution of Absu and the material of the music?
+But how do you see the evolution of Absu and the music?

 The main objective in goal within the Absu’s discography is not to release the same album.
 When I say that, we want to go for a little bit different approach towards the compositions and arrangement of the music, even though the lyrical conceptions stay the same.
 But we don’t want to be like an AC/DC of our genre.
 When I say that, we don’t want to create the same album over and over again.
 I think the most epic album from Absu’s discography would be TARA, because it’s a full blown conceptual album about that particular Celtic mythology aspect.
 And each album has a different approach.